Los Perros del Mal: AAA invasion

 On March 21, 2015, Aguayo died following a freak accident during a wrestling match, throwing the stable's future into question.
 While Pentagón Jr. and Taya continued representing Los Perros del Mal in AAA events following Aguayo's death, Joe Líder stated that the group's future was still uncertain.
 In January 2017, Daga, Garza Jr. and Pentagón Jr. all quit AAA and made an appearance for The Crash promotion, wearing Los Perros del Mal gear.
-The current status of the group is uncertain.
 Daga and Pentagón Jr. had hopes they would be able to continue using the name Los Perros del Mal on the independent circuit with Garza Jr. as a new member, but on January 24 they instead announced they were leaving the group.